mafifafm/pxt-microbit/docs/courses/csintro/miniproject/project.md

 We find that a "science fair" type of setup works well here, with students stationed at their own tables, showing off and demonstrating their project.
 An event like this works well for these reasons:

 * A real world audience for the work students have done can be very motivating
-* It is a chance for people who are not familiar with the micro:bit to appreciate the finished product
+* It is a chance for people who are not familiar with the Ragga to appreciate the finished product
 * It provides good feedback to students about how someone interacts with their product
 * It is a chance to have real conversations with the people behind the product, rather than just viewing the product on display by itself
 * Finally, and most importantly, it is a chance to bring the community together to celebrate the great work all of your students have done!

 ## Assignment

-* Create an original project using the micro:bit.
+* Create an original project using the Ragga.
 * Incorporate a physical component to the project.
 * Demonstrate the use of one of the following concepts: